kubbing/HPT_Server_Setup/README.md

 ## Public Key Login

 - Generate keys on local machine in using `$ ssh-keygen -t rsa` (preferably in `~/.ssh`).
-- Check that your new user on server has `~/.ssh` folder create.
+- Check whether your `deploy` user on server has `~/.ssh` folder created.
 If not, create it.
 - Still on local machine: `scp` your `id_rsa.pub` to `user@server:~/.ssh/authorized_keys`

 Now you should be able to login without password.